Understanding Composite Analytics

 Comparison

-The Comparison section allows users to compare PX scores across different parts of the organization.
+The Comparison view allows organizations to compare Composite results across different parts of the organization.

 - Groups